-Rush University Medical Center encompasses a 675-bed hospital serving adults and children, including the Johnston R. Bowman

-Health Center, which provides medical and rehabilitative care to older adults and people with short- and long-term disabilities.
+Rush University Medical Center encompasses a 675-bed hospital serving adults and children, including the Johnston R. Bowman Health Center, which provides medical and rehabilitative care to older adults and people with short- and long-term disabilities.

 It includes Rush's 376-bed Tower hospital building, which opened in 2012 as part of the Medical Center's major campus renovation.
 Rush's commitment to sustainability innovation earned the Tower LEED Gold certification.
 It is the largest new construction health care project in the world to be LEED Gold certified.
-Rush's renovation also includes Rush's Orthopedic Building, which opened in 2010, and the ongoing campus-wide implementation of an electronic medical record system, enhancing patient care and safety.
+Rush's renovation also includes Rush's Orthopedic Building, which opened in 2010.

-A unique combination of research and patient care has earned Rush national rankings in eight of 16 specialty areas in U.S. News & World Report's 2017-18 America's Best Hospitals issue, among other recognitions of our quality of care and accreditations.
+A unique combination of research and patient care has earned Rush national rankings in seven specialty areas in U.S. News & World Report's 2018-19 America's Best Hospitals issue, among other recognitions of our quality of care and accreditations.